Reading Time: 10 mins

 Responsibility #4: Maintenance

-It’s the landlords responsibility to make sure the rental is in habitable condition.
+The landlord’s responsible for ensuring the rental is in habitable condition.
 Above all, the structure must be safe.
 This will involve routine maintenance and inspections, as well as trash removal.

 Responsibility #5: Taxes